 History of Motherboard

 The development of motherboards has been parallelly propelled with the advent of microprocessors–your regular CPU chip like Intel Core i5–in computer machines.
-Before the microprocessors, the computers housed multiple PCBs which were connected to each other through a backplane.
+Before the microprocessors, the computers housed multiple PCBs that were connected to each other through a backplane.
 A backplane is a parallel arrangement of electrical connectors, each of them aligned with the other such that every pin from a connector gets linked with the relative pin of the other.
 This backplane was used to connect multiple PCBs together.
 Components like the central processing unit (CPU), memory, and other peripherals were connected to different PCBs and then combined using the backplane.

 In the 1980s, companies like Apple and IBM released the documentation and blueprints of their motherboards.
 This was intended to allow the production of replacement motherboards for their popular computers like the Apple II and the IBM PC.
 The motherboards began to become more consolidated but complex at the same time.
 Super I/O (single ICs) chips started to exist in the motherboard in the late 80s, allowing support for low-speed peripherals like mouse, keyboard, floppy drive, etc.

 As the clock started approaching the millennium year, the need for expansion slots was eliminated for the components like video, storage, audio, and network adapters by embedding them into the motherboard.
 Currently, the motherboards have taken a leap to a stage where almost negligible changes can be made after a motherboard is manufactured.
-The size of the motherboard has reduced drastically since the last few decades and may continue to shrink down further.
+The size of the motherboard has reduced drastically over the last few decades and may continue to shrink down further.

-ATX, developed by Intel, is the most widely used configuration specification for desktop motherboards which is implemented by almost all the major manufacturers.
+ATX, developed by Intel, is the most widely used configuration specification for desktop motherboards, which is implemented by almost all the major manufacturers.

 What’s inside a Motherboard?

-The type of sockets used are:
+The type of sockets commonly used are: